simpajj/go-parallel-benchmarks/README.md

 If you wish to compile the source code yourself you can do so using the install shell script:
 > 	./install.sh

 It will compile all the code and place all the executables in the /bin directory.
+The current binaries are compiled to run on linux/amd64.

 Running the executables
 -----------------------